epirus-io/epirus.github.io/docs/sdk/cli.md

 # CLI

 An Epirus binary is distributed, providing an interactive command line (CLI).
-It allows you to use some of Epirus' key functionality from your terminal, including:
+It supports a number of key Epirus project features including:

-- New project creation
+- New Java or Kotlin project creation using a Hello World smart contract or existing contract(s)
-- Project creation from existing Solidity code
+- The ability to run your project againist a live network without having to manage network connectivity or transaction fees yourself
+- Java binary or Dockerized deployment

+Behind the scenes there are some more granular commands that you can also use, includinig:

 - Wallet creation
 - Wallet password management
 - Ether transfer from one wallet to another